Hormone therapy for breast cancer

 Why it's done

-Hormone therapy for breast cancer is only used to treat cancers that are hormone sensitive.
+Hormone therapy for breast cancer is only used to treat cancers that are hormone sensitive (hormone receptor positive breast cancers).

-Some breast cancers are fueled by the natural hormones estrogen and progesterone.
 Doctors refer to these cancers as estrogen receptor positive (ER positive) or progesterone receptor positive (PR positive).
+This means that these breast cancers are fueled by the natural hormones estrogen or progesterone.

-Your doctor determines if your cancer is ER positive or PR positive by analyzing a sample of your cancer cells.
+A doctor who specializes in analyzing blood and body tissue (pathologist) determines if your cancer is ER positive or PR positive by analyzing a sample of your cancer cells to see if they have receptors for estrogen or progesterone.

 Hormone therapy for breast cancer can help to: